mlasitsa/design-decode/UPDATES.md

 Might also look into Claude or Gemini

 Open AI is great but looks like all they want it moooney haha, just kidding

+## Updates (02/16/2025)
+Changed API to call deepseek, but ran into 402: Insuffecient funds At the moment they ran into an issue and you cant deposit any money, so I cant test my request.
+Waiting for Deepseek to restore service